 BT will never ask these things

-- Download an app that allows remote control of your phone/laptop
+- Downloading an application that allows remote control of your phone/laptop or installing an application by being prompted to access links

 - Transfer money to a specific account

-- Filling in personal/banking data by clicking on links
+- Filling in personal/financial data by clicking on links

 - Access information in BT applications (user, password)